-Finally, once we are able to model the states a given dispute may traverse, we should then capture how these states relate to each other.
+Finally, once we are able to model all the states a given dispute may traverse, we should then capture how these states relate to each other.
 In a sense, all the notions briefly introduced so far just model the static side of a dispute (for instance, which move can be played next, or which argumentation lines have been explored so far), but we have not captured its dynamics yet.
 However, we can take it into account through a transition function, formally modelling the effect of playing a given move in the context of a particular state of a dispute.
-Recall that this transition function by relating the state of a dispute before and after playing a given move is actually capturing the dynamics of the dialogical game we intend to model.
+This transition function by relating the state of a dispute before and after playing a given move is actually capturing the dynamics of the dialogical game we intend to model.

-To sum up, we must introduce the component that actually captures the dynamics of the dispute: the transition function next.
-This function, defined from $States \times Moves \times Lines$ into States, determines which state is the outcome of playing a move extending a given argumentation line in the context of a certain state of a dispute.
+To do so, we must introduce the component that captures the dynamics of the dispute: the transition function next.
+This function, defined from States × Moves × Lines into States, determines which state is the outcome of playing a move extending a given argumentation line in the context of a certain state of a dispute.
 Note that this function is the only component of this model capable of modifying the state of a dispute.
 No other component can create, change, or eliminate argumentation lines.
-Following a like approach, we also specify this function in an abstract manner, so to not restrict the model's applicability.
-Once again, characterizing this abstract function in a concrete way is one of the key tasks involved in the instantiation of the model.
+Following a similar approach as before, we specify this function in an abstract manner, to avoid restricting the applicability of the model.
+Once again, characterizing this abstract function in a concrete way is one of the key tasks involved in its instantiation.

-Finally, we are ready to get together all the definitions previously introduced along with the partially defined notions under the concept of dialectical protocol:
+Finally, we are ready to get together all the definitions previously introduced along with the partially defined notions as follows:

-Definition 6 (dialectical protocol).
+Definition 6. (dialectical protocol)

 Let C be a context.
-We say that a dialectical protocol for C, noted \mathbb{DP}{C} , can be characterized through the tuple where:
+We say that a dialectical protocol for C, noted $\mathbb{DP}{C}$ , can be characterized through the tuple where: